Most of us avoid controversy because it brings up too much pushback.

 It was in this world that James Hutton came up with his theory of the Earth

 While observing the side of a hill, he noticed bands in the cliff face.
 Over time, he realised there were possibly hundreds of bands of sediment laid one on top of the other, compacting itself into rock.
 Hutton's great insight was that the creation and destruction of land wasn't one day in October, 4000 BC, but instead a remarkably slow build up over time.

-Then in 1785, he presented his radical idea to the Royal Society of Edinburgh
+In 1785, he presented his radical idea to the Royal Society of Edinburgh

 The Society rejected his theory almost immediately.
 And as if that were not enough, the members of the society branded him an atheist.
 Hutton was God-fearing, and he must have felt the sheer weight of how his ideas were being rejected out of hand.